What kind of fence is best for my property?

 Part of establishing boundaries is keeping things on their respective sides.
 And some things, such as plants, don’t always follow the rules.
 If there are spaces or holes in the fence, plants won’t respect the boundary!

-Best fences for privacy
+Best choices for privacy

 You’ll also want no gaps if you want privacy so no one can see into your property.
 PVC privacy fences are a popular choice in New Zealand right now.
 They’re simple to put up and maintain and have no gaps between the panels.
 They’re also relatively inexpensive compared to metal fencing.
 However, you’ll also want something like a driveway gate which can drive the cost up if you’re looking for maximum privacy.